piyush24sharma24/TensorFlow/README.md

 # TensorFlow
-The Notebook cover basic of tensorflow
+The Notebook cover basic of tensorflow and i learn it from zero to mastry in deep learning